Examples

 - The « clustering » extended/medical/dna example illustrates how to identify ionisation clusters.

 - The « dnaphysics » extended/medical/dna example shows how to simulate track structures in liquid water using the Geant4-DNA physics processes and models, assembled in Geant4-DNA physics constructors.
-It also explains how to extract physical information at the step level, such as process type, position, energy deposited, scattering angle... and how to use the variable density material feature for liquid water.
+It also explains how to extract physical information at the step and track levels, such as process type, position, energy deposited, scattering angle... and how to use the variable density material feature for liquid water.

 - The « icsd » extended/medical/dna example illustrates how to use cross section models for DNA-related materials.